chanan-hash/Campus-First-steps-in-computing/README.md

 # Campus_NextPy
-projects from the course Next.py.
+Projects from the course Next.py.
-Some of the prijects here from another course which called "Frist stepd in computing, and python".
+Some of the projects here from another course which called "Frist stepd in computing, and python".
 Both courses from the website "campus.il"